 Whether it's psoriasis or eczema, your doctor can recommend ways to get relief for it.

 How Is Each Treated

-If you have moderate to severe eczema, you may need to try a medicine that affects your immune system like , methotrexate, azathioprine, or .
-If nothing else works, you might get a biologic drug called dupilumab (Dupixent).
+If you have moderate to severe eczema, you may need to try a medicine that affects your immune system like , methotrexate, azathioprine, or cyclosporine.
+If nothing else works, your doctor may prescribe a biologic drug called dupilumab (Dupixent).
 You might also try light therapy (your doctor will call it phototherapy) using ultraviolet light.

 Psoriasis treatment is either systemic, which means it affects your entire body, or topical, which goes on your skin.
 If your disease is limited, or mild, you may be able to control it with topical corticosteroids and emollients.